-Press 'h' in the driver's window for a short summary of the mouse and key bindings.
-This will also display user defined bindings or hotkeys which can be defined using the bind command, see help for bind (p.
-53).
-Note, that user defined hotkeys may override the default bindings.
+Press 'h' in the driver's window for a summary of the mouse and key bindings.
+This will also display user defined bindings or hotkeys defined by the bind command.
+Note that user defined binding may override default bindings.
 See also help for bind (p.
-53) and label (p.
-167).
+61).